Karl Glusman, on his role in “Please Baby Please”: “It was fun to do daring things”

 Is Glusman interested in questioning masculinity and couple roles?
 “Yes, absolutely,” she replies.

 “I feel like I never know what my girlfriend thinks.
 Sometimes yes, but other times there are those moments where she wants to be the man, whatever that means.
-I’m talking about instances where something needs to be fixed and she says ‘get out of the way, I’ll do it.’
-I think that these ideas about what it is to be a man and what it is to be a woman are sometimes somewhat ridiculous ”, she later develops.
+I’m talking regarding instances where something needs to be fixed and she says ‘get out of the way, I’ll do it.’
+I think that these ideas regarding what it is to be a man and what it is to be a woman are sometimes somewhat ridiculous ”, she later develops.

 “Perhaps some of these issues originated when we were cave beings, perhaps men had more physical strength to push a rock or chase a turkey across a field, but today we live differently and as we evolve our masks should do it too,” he argues.